 With the Great Commission Jesus officially went international.
 Salvation was always meant for the entire world to share.
 God’s salvation is no exclusive right to be claimed.
 There is no privileged group God is targeting.
 God wants to save everyone, not just a selected few.

 God wants to save us because that’s His passion.
-He loves everyone, and not just in a superficial way since everything we see comes from Him.
-Everyone is a personal creation of God.
+He loves everyone, and not just in a superficial way.
+As our Creator, God naturally has insider knowledge about everything we see.
+Each one of us is a personal creation of God.
 Why would He cast anybody aside?
 Why would He prefer one person over another or one people group over another?
 It does not matter where we are from, what gender we have, which age group or ethnic group we belong to – we are all human, and we equally need a Savior.
 This is our common denominator, and this brings all humankind together – no rationale, no political efforts, or scientific progress does that.
-Instead, a member of the Trinity was sent to earth to help people in every nation.
+Instead, a member of the Trinity was sent to Earth to help people in every nation.
 His Hebrew name is יֵשׁוּעַ, which translates: “Yahweh saves”, aka Jesus.
 He is the greatest peace movement the world has ever seen.